-On October 13, 2021, we formed a new JV with a global investor (the "JV Partner") to fund the acquisition of a portfolio of ten properties anticipated to encompass 1,214,165 leased square feet (the "Portfolio Acquisition").
+On October 13, 2021, we formed a new JV with a global investor to fund the acquisition of a portfolio of ten properties anticipated to encompass 1,214,165 leased square feet (the "Portfolio Acquisition").
 We own a 53.0% interest in the JV, subject to preferred allocations as provided in the JV agreement.
 During 2021, the JV closed on four of the ten properties included in the Portfolio Acquisition.

-On April 1, 2022, the JV acquired a 77,128 square foot VA field office located in Birmingham, Alabama.
+On April 1, 2022, the JV acquired a 77,128 square foot Veterans Affairs ("VA") outpatient facility located in Birmingham, Alabama.
 The building is a build-to-suit property that was completed during 2021.
-The field office is leased to the VA and has a lease expiration of October 2041.
+The outpatient facility is leased to the VA and has a lease expiration of October 2041.